GLOBAL MARKETS-Shares ease as Ukraine fighting rages on, oil climbs

 CURVES FLATTENED

-The market looks aware of the risks to growth given the marked flattening of the Treasury yield curve of recent weeks.
-The spread between two- and 10-year yields has shrunk to just 21 basis points, the smallest since the start of the pandemic in early 2020.
+Bond investors seem aware of the risks to growth given the marked flattening of the U.S. Treasury yield curve of recent weeks.
+The spread between two- and 10-year yields shrunk on Monday to as low as 11.37 basis points, the smallest since the start of the pandemic in March 2020.

-Higher Treasury yields have helped lift the U.S. dollar on the yen, where the Bank of Japan remains committed to keeping yields near zero.
-The dollar was up near its highest since early 2016 at 119.19 yen JPY=, having climbed 1.6% last week.
+Atlanta Federal Reserve Bank President Raphael Bostic said on Monday he had pencilled in a total of eight interest rate hikes for this year and the next, fewer than most of his colleagues as he worries about the effects of Russia's invasion of Ukraine on the U.S. economy.

-The dollar had less luck elsewhere, in part because history shows the currency tends to decline once the Fed has begun a tightening campaign.
+Higher Treasury yields have helped lift the U.S. dollar versus the yen, where the Bank of Japan remains committed to keeping yields near zero.
+The dollar remained near its highest since early 2016 and was last just above parity on the day at 119.22 yen JPY=, having climbed 1.6% last week.

 Joseph Capurso, head of international economics at CBA, noted flash manufacturing (PMI) surveys from Europe would be a hurdle for the euro this week.